emxhh/atomic-chess/README.md

 3. **King Captures**: The king cannot capture pieces.
 Capturing a king ends the game.
 A move that would result in both kings being captured simultaneously is not allowed.
 4. **Pawn Capture Exception**: Pawns can only be removed if directly involved in a capture.
 5. **No Check or Checkmate**: The game is won by capturing the opponent's king.
+6. **No Castling, En Passant, or Pawn Promotion**: These advanced rules from standard chess are not applicable in this specific game of Atomic Chess.

 ## Classes and Descriptions